 b) A good at a nice restaurant with some gift and allow them to take a couple of weekends off to get a decent work-life balance.

-c) Depending on their evaluation report they will get returns only if they are there after few months.
+c) Depending on their evaluation report, they will get returns only if they are after that few months.

 3. Teamwork Issues:

 To be a good manager, you need to manage your subordinates.
 Suppose some kind of grouping arises within the team, with one group refusing to cooperate with the other.
 Do you...?